-- Hybrid programming language combining Python and an interface for using C/C++ routines. - ... or a static compiler for Python allowing to write C/C++ extensions for Python and heavily optimising this code. - ▶ It is a successor of the Pyrex language. - ⇒ Every valid Python statement is also valid when using cython. - \Rightarrow Code needs to be compiled \rightarrow Time! - Translates you "C-enhanced" Python code into C/C++ code using the C API
+- ► Hybrid programming language combining Python and an interface for using C/C++ routines. - ... or a static compiler for Python allowing to write C/C++ extensions for Python and heavily optimising this code. - It is a successor of the Pyrex language. - ⇒ Every valid Python statement is also valid when using cython. - \Rightarrow Code needs to be compiled \rightarrow Time! - ► Translates you "C-enhanced" Python code into C/C++ code using the C API cython The latest version can be downloaded from http://cython.org.

-Cython (v0.21.1) understands Python 3, and also most of the features of C++11
+Cython (v0.25.2) understands Python 3, and also most of the features of C++11